DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Abstract

 \section{Abstract}

 Identifying the fault in propellers is important to keep quadrotors operating safely and efficiently.
-The simulation-to-reality (sim-to-real) UAV fault diagnosis methods provide a cost-effective and safe approach to detect the propeller faults.
+The simulation-to-reality (sim-to-real) UAV fault diagnosis methods provide a cost-effective and safe approach to detecting propeller faults.
 However, due to the gap between simulation and reality, classifiers trained with simulated data usually underperform in real flights.
-In this work, a new deep neural network (DNN) model is presented to address the above issue.
-It uses the difference features extracted by deep convolutional neural networks (DDCNN) to reduce the sim-to-real gap.
-Moreover, a new domain adaptation method is presented to further bring the distribution of the real-flight data closer to that of the simulation data.
-The experimental results show that the proposed approach can achieve an accuracy of 97.9\% in detecting propeller faults in real flight.
-Feature visualization was performed to help better understand our DDCNN model.
+In this work, a novel difference-based deep convolutional neural network (DDCNN) model is presented to address the above issue.
+It uses the difference features extracted by deep convolutional neural networks to reduce the sim-to-real gap.
+Moreover, a new domain adaptation (DA) method is presented to further bring the distribution of the real-flight data closer to that of the simulation data.
+The experimental results demonstrate that the DDCNN+DA model can increase the accuracy from 52.9\% to 99.1\% in real-world UAV fault detection.